timthelion/fchad-study/PublicData/LearningCurvesEnglish/Subjects.md

   If I had some electrolite gell with me at the time, I could have solved this problem, however I had to make due with what I had.
 I asked Subject 3 to hold the positive electrode in his hand so that it could have better contact with his skin.
 He did this and afterwards he was able to use the device without any more failiures.
 At this time, he was able to read relatively well, but not fluently.

+Subject 3 had recomended that I make the sensors closser together, which I did during my preparations for the formal part of the study.
+I showed him the redesigned device several weeks after our first meating.
+On seccond sitting he demonstraited the lack of ability to tell which letter was displayed despite knowing which dots were up.
+Especially with regards to the letter 'z' which he somehow mentally flipped to form an 'n'.
+I had been interested in this phanomenon, since subject 5 had suffered from this as well.
+Feeling the dots correctly, but still being unable to correctly guess the letter.

 Post pre study sessions notes
 ============
 After the exploratory pre study sessions several things are clear: